SummaryRead the full fact sheet

 - Talk with your medical practitioner about the risks and benefits of aesthetic genital surgery and what results you can expect.

 Cosmetic genital surgery involves reshaping the labia, vulva or penis.
-Some people choose this surgery because they feel unhappy about the look of their genitals.
+Some people choose this because they feel unhappy about the look of their genitals.
 An operation to change the look of the genitals is sometimes referred to as ‘aesthetic genital surgery’.

 Female genital reshaping, or labiaplasty, aims to change the size and shape of the inner labia or the inner lips of the vulva.
 Penis enlargement or augmentation surgery (phalloplasty) is used to increase the length, width or both of the penis.